Desarrollodroide/Panels/README.md

 	}
 ```

-You can extends the fragments from RightFragment and LeftFragment and these fragments have a button for slide the fragments, this button change automatically the drawables on orientation changes of the layout.
+You can use normal fragments or extends from RightFragment and LeftFragment, these fragments have a button for slide the fragments, this button change automatically the drawables on orientation changes of the layout.

 Example: